 Assumption Description of risk Level of uncertainty Financial Impact Impact 15.
-Natural Disaster: The 2021-2031 Long Term Plan assumed there would be limited events during the term of the plan and that such events would not be significant.
+Natural Disaster: OI IISK uncertainty Impact The 2021-2031 Long Term Plan assumed there would be limited events during the term of the plan and that such events would not be significant.
 After the adoption of the Long Term Plan Buller District suffered two separate flood events.
 A one in 60 year flood event in mid-July 2021 that caused significant displacement of the Westport Community and damage to the district's infrastructure, and two further flooding events in February 2022 that were combined and treated as a separate flooding event.
 Council received \$50 million from central government agencies, which has contributed to response and recover activities including roading and water infrastructure repair works, temporary accommodation, waste disposal, welfare support, Community Hub and Navigators programmes, and others.
 Council is liable for some costs that are not covered by the external funding, the cost of the Emergency Operations Centre, the minimum threshold funding required from Council by the National Emergency Management Agency and Waka Kotahi to access external funding, deductible portion of our insurance claims, and costs rejected as part of claims to the National Emergency Management Agency for various response phases.
 Council has proposed to fund the total of these costs from its existing cash reserves.
 A provision of \$1.75 million for Council's final costs has been made in the Annual Plan.
 The impact on the Annual Plan is a reduction in short term investments that creates a corresponding increase in the net debt result, and a loss of interest income of \$78,000 per annum that results in a 0.4% planned increase in general rates.
 The Annual Plan does not provide for any further significant events.
+That there is a significant natural disaster in the District, such as flooding, earthquake or fire.
+That Council's final costs for flood recovery expenditure for the July and February events is greater than the \$1.75m provided.
 Medium High Council has adequate insurance to cover natural disasters.
 However, in the event of another significant event Council will need to re-evaluate its work programme and implement disaster recovery plans.
 Should Council's final costs for the July 2021 and February 2022 flood events be higher than the \$1.75m provided depending on the level of exceedance Council will need to decide whether to fund it further from existing cash reserves, debt fund and fund the debt servicing costs through rates or levy a one off rate in 2024 - 2025 to recover the amount.
-16. Potential impact of societal changes: Council assumes the resident population will be in the region of 9,600 persons, in line with Infometrics predictions.
+6. Potential impact of societal changes: Council assumes the resident population will be in the region of 9,600 persons, in line with Infometrics predictions.
 There will likely be an aging population.
 The proportion of the population over 65-years is forecast to increase by 22% between 2021 and 2033.
 An increase in the age of the population may increase demand for some services and housing and place pressures on rates affordability.
 Medium Low The plan assumed that the demand for senior housing is adequate and can be met through supply.
 Council may need to adjust its level of service in some areas to meet expectations.
 Rates affordability will need to be managed by keeping rates within financial prudence benchmarks, and by carefully managing rates debt.